ssummerhays/startup/README.md

 - [x] **Application elements** - Used good contrast and whitespace
 - [x] **Application text content** - Consistent fonts
 - [X] **Application images** - Properly styled image that resizes based on the window size.

+## React Deliverable
+For this deliverable I used JavaScript and React so that the application completely works for a single user.
+I also added placeholders for future technology.

+- [x] **Bundled and transpiled** - done!
+- [x] **Components** - Login, NewTournament, Leaderboard, AddScore are all components with mocks for recent Score broadcasts.
+  - [x] **login** - When you press enter or the login button it takes you to the voting page.
+  - [x] **database** - Displayed the leaderboard and par breakers.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+  - [x] **WebSocket** - I used the setInterval function to periodically broadcast recent scores.
+This will be replaced with WebSocket messages later.
+  - [x] **application logic** - The order in the leaderboards is determined by the totalScores of the players and parBreakers order are determined by the most amount of par breakers.
+- [x] **Router** - Routing between login, newTournament, leaderboard, and addScore componenets.
+- [x] **Hooks** - Multiple components use class properties instead of `useState`.